 Sharon Locker-Lloyd is the other half of our website development team, as well as MRC Treasurer.
 She works as a Senior Project Manager for DOE.
 Sharon has one child, who is enrolled at Marist and spends her time when not at footy training or games, between her home in Googong and running a cattle property in Cooma.

-Kim is a passionate rugby mum to past student Dylan (2014-2022) and Cameron (2017-currently in Y10).
+Kim is a passionate rugby mum to past student Dylan (2014-2022) and Cameron (currently in Y12).
 Originally from South Africa and very much a Springbok loyalist (sorry/ notsorry), the family are now proud Brumbies supporters.
 Kim is a change management consultant working in large government, transformation and ICT projects.
-Her role on the committee is Social Media–keeping the community updated on our Marist Rugby Facebook and Instagram pages, as well as coordinating with all team photographers weekly for those show stopping game photos.
+Her role on the committee is Social Media Manager – keeping the community updated on our Marist Rugby Facebook and Instagram pages, as well as coordinating with all team photographers weekly for those show-stopping game photos.